Tom Hades: “I’m a child of new wave”

 ‘Shit-solver’

 How well he’s accustomed to his irregular existence became painfully clear when his wife Leen, who works in marketing, joined him on an Indian tour.
 “By the time we got home, she was utterly exhausted, while I eased into the order of the day.”
 Whenever possible Leen accompanies him on his gigs.
-Tom himself also had a forty-hour-job: he started out as helpdesk employee and is now general ICT-manager – ‘Shit-solver’ in his words – at a company that deals with electronic medical records.
+Tom Hades himself also had a forty-hour-job: he started out as helpdesk employee and is now general ICT-manager – ‘Shit-solver’ in his words – at a company that deals with electronic medical records.
 This day job is no longer a financial must but a deliberate choice.
 “This work is also my hobby.”
 Children haven’t presented themselves yet, and the option of having them, had not been ruled out, Tom says with a sheepish laugh.

 Despite his impressive climb on the corporate ladder, this rising star finds himself in the pleasant position that his employer offers him ample opportunity to take up unpaid leave any time in order to work on his other successful career, read: bring clubs all over the world under his spell.
 The Belgian man is perfectly aware of his privileged positive, one he worked his ass off for.
-Tom is the personification of persistence paying off.
+Tom Hades is the personification of persistence paying off.

 banner djmag Tom Hades foto door Onscherp - Tom Hades: "I'm a child of new wave"